5 Game Marketing Examples That Brands Used in Marketing Campaigns

 by Game Marketing Genie, on 04-Feb-2021 09:00:00

 Video gaming is branching out from a form of entertainment to other industries – including its use as a tool for marketing.
-With more businesses popping up every day, brands need creative strategies to grab attention and spread their company message.
+With more businesses popping up daily, brands need creative strategies to grab attention and spread their company message.
 Video games have become a popular channel for connecting with consumers.
-Video game marketing statistics from Statista reveals that there are more than 3.2 BILLION gamers worldwide - that's a good portion of the worldwide population!
+Video game marketing statistics from Statista reveal that there are more than 3.2 BILLION gamers worldwide - that's a good portion of the worldwide population!

 The increased screen time and engaged audiences make video games an attractive platform for connecting with your audience.
 Brands and marketers are now keen to maximize the gaming opportunity, and here are the five ways they've used video game branding to grow their ventures.

 The reach and power of the video game industry

 According to a study conducted in December 2021 by Statista, 65 percent of Americans play video games on at least one platform.
 Two years later — with the growth of mobile gaming, live streaming, AR, and VR — this number has gotten much more significant.
 These statistics are replicated globally, with more people embracing video games as entertainment.

 Figure 1: Percentage of adults in the United States who ever play video games in the United States in 2020 and 2021.
 Source: Statista